 3- Amazing Add Ons

-Gravity forms offers rich integration options with amazing add ons.
+Gravity forms offer rich integration options with amazing add-ons.

 If you want to integrate your forms with Email marketing services such as MailChimp or GetResponse etc you can do so by adding basic Gravity Forms add-ons.

-You can also integrate your forms with other services such as Dropbox, Slack, Paypal and many more third-party services with advance add-ons.
+You can also integrate your forms with other services such as Dropbox, Slack, Paypal, and many more third-party services with advanced add-ons.

 You can buy the basic gravity forms license if you’re planning on adding advance add-ons, otherwise, you will have to think about buying the Pro or Elite license